 Open to second- and third-year students.
 A clinical project concerned with the legal status of older prisoners (55 years or older).
-The project works for the release of highcost, low-risk prisoners into stable environments.
+The project works for the release of high-cost, low-risk prisoners into stable environments.
 Students work on either individual cases or research.
-Case workers interview prisoners to evaluate and prepare cases for pardon, parole, or possible habeas appeals.
+Case workers interview prisoners to evaluate and prepare cases for pardon, parole, or possible babeas appeals.
 Research projects will cover subjects ranging from overcrowding to health care to risk assessment.
 Some legislative work also is possible.
 Students may enroll concurrently in this course and Law 6633 only with permission of both instructors.
 This course is graded on a CR/NC basis.
-(Skills)
+(Skills/E)

-6378 Selected Topics in Criminal and Procedure Law (1, 2, or 3)
+6378 Selected Topics in Criminal Law and Procedure (1, 2, or 3)

 Selected topics in criminal law and procedure to be announced at the time of registration.
 This course may be repeated for credit provided the topic differs.
-Enrollment may be limited.
-(Examination, take-home examination, research paper, or writing assignments)
+Enroll-